Functional Multi-Reference Alignment via Deconvolution

 \begin{corollary}[High-noise, small-$\lambda$ regime] For all $\lambda$ sufficiently small, the following holds.
 If $N \gtrsim \log \lambda^{-d},$ it holds with probability at least $1-\lambda^{d}$ that

 \end{corollary}

-\begin{remark} Corollary~\ref{corr:largesigma} establishes that it is sufficient to choose $N\gtrsim \sigma^4$ to guarantee accurate recovery of the underlying signal.
-While one might be inclined to draw comparisons with the discrete formulation of the MRA problem ---where $N \gtrsim \sigma^6$ samples are required in the case of periodic translations \cite{perry2019sample}, and $N \gtrsim \sigma^4$ in the aperiodic setting \cite{abbe2018multireference} ---it is important to note that our analysis pertains to the continuous variant of the problem and employs a distinct error metric, namely the relative supremum norm error.
+\begin{remark} Corollary~\ref{corr:largesigma} establishes that it is sufficient to choose $N\gtrsim \sigma^4$ to guarantee accurate recovery of the underlying signal; this sample complexity matches that of discrete MRA with an \textit{aperiodic} shift distribution (note $p_\zeta$ is aperiodic due to the assumption of compact support).
+However, it is important to note that our analysis pertains to the continuous variant of the problem and employs a distinct error metric, namely the relative supremum norm error.
 From a modeling viewpoint, the \textit{small-lengthscale} regime is of particular interest and not captured by previous finite-dimensional analyses of MRA: in the limit as $\lambda \to 0,$ $k_{\eta}^{\text{SE}}$ formally approximates a white noise model with no spatial correlations.
-Relevant to Corollary~\ref{corr:smallLengthscale}, the papers \cite{al2024optimal,al2025covariance, al2024covariance} show that the lengthscale fundamentally governs the difficulty of estimating the covariance operator of a Gaussian process.
+Relevant to Corollary~\ref{corr:smallLengthscale}, the papers \cite{al2024optimal,al2025covariance} show that the lengthscale fundamentally governs the difficulty of estimating the covariance operator of a Gaussian process.
 In a similar spirit, Corollary~\ref{corr:smallLengthscale} shows that accurate recovery can be achieved with $N \gtrsim \log \lambda^{-d}$ samples.
 Similar conclusions hold for a more general family of isotropic, positive, differentiable, and strictly decreasing covariance functions that decay to zero at infinity, including Matérn covariance functions ---see \cite[Assumption 2.7]{al2025covariance}. \end{remark}